mbeaudru/modern-js-cheatsheet/readme.md

 *Destructuring* is a convenient way of creating new variables by extracting some values from data stored in objects or arrays.

-To name a few useful cases, *destructuring* can be used to destructure function parameters or *this.props* in React projects for instance.
+To name a few use cases, *destructuring* can be used to destructure function parameters or *this.props* in React projects for instance.

 #### Explanation with sample code

 - Object

-Lets consider the following object for all the samples:
+Let's consider the following object for all the samples:

 ```js
 const person = {